RhonniRose Mantilla: Life and career

 In October 2024, it was announced that Mantilla had joined the ensemble cast of the then-upcoming CBS soap opera Beyond the Gates as fashion model and influencer Chelsea Hamilton.
 It was the first Black daytime soap opera in 35 years and debuted on February 24, 2025.
 Beyond the Gates was Mantilla's first screen role.
 Explaining how she received the role, Mantilla recalled that she went home during a break from the tour of Into the Woods and sent in a self-tape for the role of Kat for Beyond the Gates, but she was then asked by the casting team to read for the role of Chelsea instead, so she did.
 When Mantilla found out that she had received the role, she moved to Atlanta.
 Michael Fairman praised Mantilla's performance in Beyond the Gates, opining that the actress was "quickly making a name for herself" in the role.
 Elaine G. Flores from Soap Opera Digest called Mantilla a "rising star".

-Mantilla described her character as a "high fashion model and a social media influencer" who is trying to find her own path in life.
+Mantilla described her character as a social media influencer and model who is trying to find her own path in life.
 Mantilla enjoyed working with Karla Mosley and Tamara Tunie, who portray Chelsea's mother and grandmother on the soap, respectively, and called working with the pair an "incredible opportunity" and was glad to "to be able to show strong Black women" due to having been raised by her mother and grandmother herself.
 Mantilla described working with Mosley as her "favourite thing", calling her helpful and acting like a mother.
 Mantilla also praised the Beyond the Gates costume team, saying that she trusted them fully.
 As part of promotion for the soap, Mantilla had an interview with Ebony magazine, which she described as her dream coming true as her grandmother used to collect the magazine when she was younger, explaining, "when I was little, I would make vision boards.
 I would cut the models out because they looked like me...EBONY was the magazine to me growing up".
 Mantilla explained that she had seen that Chelsea's sex positivity been talked a lot about by viewers.
 The actress felt privileged to be able to portray that on the soap, explaining, "I think it's really, really vital for that kind of character, for Chelsea, to be seen, because it just reflects how our society is.
 I hope that other queer and questioning and poly people like Chelsea can kind of see themselves in the character".
 The actress also hoped that she would be able to sing on the soap at some point.